-Fluoride occurs in drinking water across the globe naturally.
-When water is taken from an underground source where the water has passed through rocks with fluoride containing minerals in them such as chalk or sandstone, this is dissolved by the water.
+Fluoride naturally occurs in drinking water across the globe.
+When water is taken from an underground source where the water has passed through rocks with fluoride containing minerals, such as chalk or sandstone, this is dissolved by the water.
 The natural background level of most source waters in the UK is below 1 part per million (mg/l)

 Fluoride is added to our water in some areas at the request of local health authorities.
 When we add fluoride we increase the natural background levels to 1 part per million (1 mg/l) to make it the same as areas that naturally have fluoride present.
 If a health authority wants to introduce a new scheme they must consult the public first.

 On 1st April 2013 the Secretary of State for Health became responsible for all existing fluoridation schemes, and local authorities became responsible for proposing and undertaking consultation on new schemes or changing existing schemes.
-The performance of dosing plants and achievement of target levels of fluoride in water supplies is independently reviewed every month by the relevant health authority.
+The performance of dosing plants and target levels of fluoride are independently reviewed every month by the relevant health authority.